annahakala/greenify-supplychains/another-page.md

 ## Understanding your CO2 impact

-You are currently working with 21 product categories, in the 4 graphs below you will find:
+You are currently working with 21 categories, in the 4 graphs below you will find:

 1. CO2kg by category
 2. CO2kg/Eur by category